maivincent/arribachocolat/_i18n/en/_posts/2021-12-29-pacari-raw-100-puro.md

 ---
 layout: post
-title:  "Raw Chocolate Organico - 100% Cacao"
+title:  "Pacari - Raw Chocolate Organico - 100% Cacao"
-tags: [Pacari, Dark, Pure]
+tags: [Dark, Pure]
+categories: [Pacari]
 ---

 Like many 100% cocoa chocolates, this bar has a powerful and marked presence in the mouth, but as is often the case with arriba cocoa, it is not particularly bitter.
 However, Pacari manages to avoid a common pitfall with 100%: this chocolate is less doughy than its counterparts.